rupl/chrisruppel.com/blog/_posts/2017-11-27-brave-payments-github-pages.md

 I'm a big fan of [Brave Payments](https://brave.com/publishers), a system I think will revolutionize how content is monetized on the web, bringing privacy and independence to a system that's currently dominated by a couple of big players.

-If you've never heard of it, [read about Brave Payments](/blog/brave-payments).
+If you've never heard of it, [read my take on Brave Payments](/blog/brave-payments).

 ## Publishing on GitHub Pages